12 of the Best About Us Pages on the Internet

 10. National Geographic

 National Geographic is one of my favorite magazines in the world.
 Ever since I was a kid I have been fascinated by the photographic stories and amazing treasures that their reporters uncover.
-And while their About Us page is not the most exciting in the world it does do a good job of conveying the sheer magnitude of things that their organization does.
+And while their About Us page is not the most exciting in the world it does do a good job of conveying the sheer magnitude of things that their organization does by putting things in neat categories.

 Gummisig is a web designer that I am a big fan of and the reason I wanted to show you his About Us page is because it is an excellent lesson in using text to draw the eye in and grab attention.